QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 You can delegate the control over an OU to a user, or preferably a group of users.
 They will be able to do administrative tasks such as:

-* 🧑 create, manage, delete user accounts
+* 🧑 create, manage, and delete user accounts
 * 🔑 reset user passwords <small>(ex: helpdesk)</small>
 * ...